dport96/ITM352/morea/030.ui-basics/experience-severs-UIBasics.md

 - For each image value, covert it to an `<img>` with the `src` attribute the value.

-- Add a header element above the div with a top-level header "Used Smartphone Store"
+- Add a header element above the div and put the "Used Smartphone Store" h1 inside.

 - Similarly add a footer below the div with a top-level header "Your One Stop Phone Shop"

-- Create a style sheet "products-style.css" and link it in the HEAD.
+- Create a style sheet `products-style.css` and link it in the HEAD.
 Reload the page and open Chrome dev tool (Inspect the page), click on sources, double click products-style.css.
 Edit directly in the Chrome tool editor (if you are not using Chrome you can edit in VS Code and reload the file as needed):
      - Style the body element `width: 800px; margin: 0 auto;`
      - Size the img elements for the item class  200px by 200px
      - Align the text for h1,h2 elements to center